 - Add crushed pineapple, cottage cheese, and Cool Whip.

-- Stir until smooth and blended with no large whipped topping lumps.
+- Stir until the Jell-o mixture is smooth and blended with no large whipped topping lumps.

 - Sprinkle pecans on top.

-- Refrigerate for several hours or until set.
+- Refrigerate the cottage cheese jello salad for several hours or until set.

-If you haven’t tried this creamy sweet lime green Jello salad you are missing out on a real treat.
-You don’t have to enjoy this one for special occasions you can make it any night of the week.
+You are missing out on a real treat if you haven’t tried this creamy, sweet lime green Jello salad.
+You don’t have to enjoy it for Christmas dinner or special occasions; you can make it any night of the week.

 - Jello 123 Layered Dessert